sandialabs/slycat/docs/index.rst

 Design
 ======

-Slycat incorporates several components:
+Slycat™ incorporates several components:

 * A Web Server that can load, transform, index, and analyze moderate amounts of data, storing the analysis results for later visualization.
-* A web-based user interface that you use to pull your data into the Slycat Web Server, compute analyses, and view analysis results.
-You can use Slycat with any modern, standards-compliant browser, including Firefox, Safari, and Chrome.
+* A web-based user interface that you use to pull your data into the Slycat™ Web Server, compute analyses, and view analysis results.
+You can use Slycat™ with any modern, standards-compliant browser, including Firefox, Safari, and Chrome.
 There is no software to install on your workstation.
-* A collection of command-line clients that can be used to push data into Slycat Web Server and control it remotely, if that suits your workflow better.
+* A collection of command-line clients that can be used to push data into Slycat™ Web Server and control it remotely, if that suits your workflow better.

-The Slycat Web Server provides easy collaboration and a graphical user interface for analyses that have broad appeal.
+The Slycat™ Web Server provides easy collaboration and a graphical user interface for analyses that have broad appeal.

 Documentation: